livingdocsIO/kubernetes-gcloud-showcase/README.md

 - [x] Spin up a kubernetes Cluster in Google Cloud
 - [X] Deploy a very simple application and access it
-- [ ] Deploy an application with a database
+- [X] Deploy an application with a database
+- [ ] Make it possible to use private docker images
+- [ ] Get Ivans take on PoC requirements